 Atrial fibrillation can be caused by other diseases:

-Conditions or treatments that can trigger an attack include: fever, anemia, stress and heart surgery.
-Certain nutrients and substances, such as alcohol, coffee, drugs and some medicines, can also trigger an attack of atrial fibrillation.
+Conditions or treatments that can trigger an attack of atrial fibrillation include: fever, anemia, stress and heart surgery.
+Certain nutrients and substances, such as alcohol, coffee, drugs and some medicines, can also trigger an attack.

 Finally, a person is more likely to develop atrial fibrillation in case of overweight or sleep apnea (cessation of breathing during sleep).